the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 It didn't even _mention_ bugs, or triaging, or really anything that should distinguish it from any other run-of-the-mill AI.

+...Oh no. We upgraded the LLM but forgot to point it to our custom system prompt... 😅

+This is exactly the kind of regression a Text eval can catch.

 You decide to add an example in your evals that makes sure the agent responds to this particular query with the right sort of **keywords**.